top of page

 What is Multiple Personality Disorder?

 Dissociative Identity Disorder (DID)is previously known as Multiple Personality Disorder is a psychological condition where an individual exhibits two or more distinct identities or personality states.
 These identities may have their own memories, traits and behaviors.
 DID often develops as a response to severe trauma and is characterized by gaps in memory.
-Treatment typically involves psychotherapy aimed at integration and trauma processing.
+Personality Disorder Management typically involves psychotherapy aimed at integration and trauma processing.

 Can Personality Disorders Be Passed Down Genetically?